saysimple/saysimple-plugin-devkit/README.md

 import image3 from "../assets/image3.jpg"
 ```

-Assets are converted in base64, please be aware of the size.
+Assets are converted in base64, so please be aware of the size.

 # Usage of the devkit